Follow-On Assignment

 Your mission is to think about whether of not John Searle actually gives a logically compelling reason why computers can't ever be conscious, or whether or not he simply assumes it.

-Here's three links to Searle's argument:
+Here's links to Searle's argument:

 https://www.youtube.com/watch?v=TryOC83PH1g